Berkeley Charleston Tradeport

 Wetlands provide many important services to the environment and the public.
 They act as natural water purifiers, prevent excessive erosion and sedimentation, and store water during storms, effectively reducing flood damage and lessening the risk of flash floods caused by major storms.
 This is extremely important as the South Carolina coast continues to experience frequent costly weather events such as, most recently, Hurricane Isaias, which caused $5 billion worth of damage in the United States, the Caribbean and Canada.

 Wetlands also provide habitat for many species of plants and animals.
 This includes various threatened and endangered species.
 About one-third of all such species in the United States rely on wetlands for their survival.
 However, other animals such as deer, sunfish, and migratory birds like mallards and wood ducks rely on wetlands for survival.
 Just because a specific wetland is not home to an endangered species does not mean it is not vital to the overall health and productivity of our environment.

-As proposed, the Berkeley Charleston Tradeport would destroy nearly thirteen acres of valuable wetlands in Wassamassaw Swamp, eradicating wildlife habitat and compromising the area’s capacity to withstand major storm events.
+The Berkeley Charleston Tradeport will destroy nearly thirteen acres of valuable wetlands in Wassamassaw Swamp, eradicating wildlife habitat and compromising the area’s capacity to withstand major storm events.

 Impacts Across the Watershed